The primary objective of this post is to be responsible for providing professional planning advice in support of the Banks Renewables business area.

 • Ability to work in strategic way, but also comfortable in managing the day to day details in a hands-on way

 • Excellent people skills (particularly active listening, empathy and influencing) and ability to develop lasting quality relationships with people and organisations relevant to the business needs

 • Focus upon delivery and a strong customer service ethic; and

 • Capable of independent thought, coming up with creative solutions/vision and prepared to challenge current practice.

-The deadline for applications is 25 June 2021.
-Interview process comprises of first stage interview which will be held w/c 28 June 2021.
+The deadline for applications is 6 August 2021.
+Interview process comprises of first stage interview.
 Successful candidates will be invited for second stage interview with Personal Profile Analysis.

 To apply, please send a CV and covering letter detailing your relevant experience to: Human Resources, The Banks Group, Inkerman House, St John’s Road, Meadowfield, Durham, DH7 8XL, or by email to: email@example.com For further information contact The Banks Group Human Resources Department on 0191 378 6100.

 The Banks Group is committed to equality of opportunity.